 Process/systems being improved

 - Alignment with community resources on shared goals

 - Clinic operational efficiency

-- Dr. Steven Chapman, pediatrician practicing at Dartmouth-Hitchcock Medical Center, Lebanon NH.
-Dr. Chapman also serves as medical director of the Boyle Community Pediatrics Program at Children’s Hospital at Dartmouth-Hitchcock.
+- Dr. Steven Chapman, pediatrician practicing at Dartmouth Hitchcock Medical Center, Lebanon, NH.
+Dr. Chapman also serves as medical director of the Boyle Community Pediatrics Program at Dartmouth Health Children's.

 - Susanne Tanski

 - Aita Romain

 - Tessa Lafortune-Greenberg